Describe A Line Or A Few Words That You Remember From A Poem Or Song: IELTS Speaking Cue Card

 Follow up questions

-Can you share another song or poem that has impacted you?
+Can you share another song that has inspired you?

 Band 7